vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 In the Nagarī panel E 1 the protagonist carries something in his raised right hand.
 The elevated position suggests the object is significant, auspicious it would seem.
 It is held in such a way as if it is being shown to an audience

-23 SPS 167.74: bhiks.āhetor vanam. tat tu prāviśat kila ś¯uladhr.k | sa dr. s.t.as tatra deveśo munibhih. stabdhamehanah. k For the Devadāruvana myth in the Skandapurāṇa etc. see Bisschop 2006, 195 f.
+23 SPS 167.74: bhiks.āhetor vanam. tat tu prāviśat kila śūladhr.k | sa dr. s.t.as tatra deveśo munibhih. stabdhamehanah. k For the Devadāruvana myth in the Skandapurāṇa etc. see Bisschop 2006, 195 f.
 Cf. above, p.
 548.

 24 Although the ascetic brush (sthalapavitra; picchikā in Jaina texts) is usually associated with Jainism, it was a mark of mendicants in general and of Pāśupatas as well.
-Cf. Pa˜ncārthabhās.ya ad Pāśupatas¯utra 1.6: tathā bhiks.os tridan. ḍamun. ḍakaman. ḍalukās.āya vāsopajalapavitrasthalapavitrādi liṅgam.
+Cf. Pa˜ncārthabhās.ya ad Pāśupatasūtra 1.6: tathā bhiks.os tridan. ḍamun. ḍakaman. ḍalukās.āya vāsopajalapavitrasthalapavitrādi liṅgam.
 The sieve and brush are listed as donations to be given to the śivayogin in Sivadharmaśāstra ´ 12.70 (De Simini 2013, 291).
 On the adoption of the principle of ahim. sā by the Pāśupatas, see Hara 2002, 67–76.
-For Bhiks.āt.anam¯urtis with staff (trident) with peacock feathers see Donaldson 1986, 56.
+For Bhiks.āt.anamūrtis with staff (trident) with peacock feathers see Donaldson 1986, 56.